JanWilczek/wolf-sound-blog/_posts/podcast/2021-12-17-jon-fagerstrom.md

 ---
 title: "Challenges Of Beginner Audio Researchers And How To Overcome Them With Jon Fagerström | WolfTalk #003"
-description: "An interview with Jon Fagerström, a doctoral candidate in the Aalto Acoustics Lab researching algorithimic variation in sampling synthesis."
+description: "An interview with Jon Fagerström, a doctoral candidate in the Aalto Acoustics Lab researching algorithmic variation in sampling synthesis."
 date: 2021-12-17
 author: Jan Wilczek
 layout: post